 The Society has two With Profits Funds, the Ordinary and Industrial Long Term Business Fund (OILTBF) and the Medical Sickness Society Fund (MSSF).
-The OILTBF contains all Society business other than the business in the MSSF.

 The MSSF was set up under the terms of the Scheme for the merger with Medical Sickness Annuity and Life Assurance Society Limited on 1 July 1997.
-It contains all of the with-profits policies of Medical

-Sickness Society on that date and is maintained as a separate account within the Society's Long-term Business Fund.
+It contains all of the with-profits policies of Medical Sickness Society on that date and is maintained as a separate account within the Society's Long-term Business Fund.
+All other business sits in the OILTBF.